-Another important advantage of fast-loading trucks is that there is a lower barrier to entry and lower operating costs.
-Simply put, the most popular truckers operate smaller platforms, carry lighter cargo than the load of a truck, and offer more flexible and urgent services than their class-8 truck counterparts.
-Most of the ads on the DAT loading panels are posted by truck brokers who work on behalf of shippers, and the system also provides you with information such as brokers' credit scores and average payment time, which can be useful in making sure you're working with the right partners.
-A successful truck driver can plan their work schedule to ensure they receive the right jobs to meet their financial goal.
+As a result, hot shot trailers may not be an option for shippers who need more capacity than these limits allow.
+When brokers and intermediaries have smaller loads that need to be delivered quickly, they turn to expert truckers.
+Another great advantage of hot shot trucks is that there is a lower barrier to entry and lower operating costs.
+In other words, most hot shot drivers operate smaller platforms, carry lighter cargo than full-size trucks, and offer more flexible and urgent services than their class-8 truck counterparts.
+Most of the postings on DAT load boards are from brokers who work on behalf of shippers, and the system also provides you with information such as brokers' credit scores and average payment times which can be useful in making sure you're working with the right partners.